 Do I have to use vegan butter?
-This recipe calls for 2 tbsp of butter and 2 tbsp of oil.
+This recipe calls for 2 tbsp of vegan butter and 2 tbsp of oil.
 You can use all of one or the other, but I think using some of each gives the best flavor.
 The butter definitely gives it a more classic flavor.

 Do I have to bake it?
 While this recipe is technically for baked vegan mac and cheese, you don’t actually have to bake it!
-I fully understand if you’re just so hungry and need to eat it right now, I’ve been there, trust me.
+I fully understand if you’re just so hungry and need to eat it right now– I’ve been there.
 Just be sure to cook the pasta fully since it won’t have more time to cook in the oven.

 The Ultimate Baked Vegan Mac and Cheese

 - 16 ounces pasta of choice I used gluten free

 - 3 cups water